agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: Ensuring evenly shared growth and improved health is also important for human welfare.

-**re-write Claim**: reducing inequality and improving life expectancy increases human welfare.
+**re-write Claim**: Reducing inequality and improving life expectancy increases human welfare.

-**re-write Claim**: reducing standard deviation of log consumption for a country increases human welfare (Jones' welfare metric)
+**re-write Claim**: reducing standard deviation of log consumption for a country increases human welfare (Jones' welfare metric).

-**re-write Claim**: Standard deviation of log consumption for a country is lower implies higher human welfare
+**re-write Claim**: Standard deviation of log consumption for a country is lower implies higher human welfare.

 **Example-sub**: